solb0039/CS7641/Assignment1/README.txt

 The datafiles used in the analysis are also included in the folder.

 Each R script is written to be run independently.
-For example, to run the script `HW1_DecisionTrees.R`, type following command into the terminal prompt:
+For example, to run the script `HW1_DecisionTrees.R`, type the following command into the terminal prompt:
 	> R HW1_DecisionTree.R

 Alternatively, the script can be loaded into an active RStudio session and run by selection 'Run' from the toolbar.